Evesham Bell Tower: History

 In 1845, the first mention of the suggested removal of the wooden jacks appears, in George May's survey of Evesham.
 May describes their appearance as a piece of "carved absurdity", obscuring the tracery of the belfry windows.
-This appears to have made some impression, for in October 1848, Solomon Hunt removes the clock dials, jacks and canopy from the belfry windows.
+This appears to have made some impression, for in October 1848, Solomon Hunt removed the clock dials, jacks and canopy from the belfry windows.
 Two new clock faces, made by C. J. Husband, were installed in August 1848 by John Dones from Worcester.
-The jacks were not destroyed, and now reside in the Almonry Heritage Centre.
+The jacks now reside in the Almonry Heritage Centre.

 The clock and chimes were renovated again in 1877, this time by Gillett & Bland of Croydon (predecessors of Gillett & Johnston).
-The work, which lasted until 1878, included new movement and mechanism for the clock, and a carillon to play tunes on the bells.
+The work, which lasted until 1878, included a new movement and mechanism for the clock, and a carillon to play tunes on the bells.
 The clock faces were regilded.
 Gillett & Johnston overhauled the carillon in 1906.

-During the restoration of the bells by Barwell & Co in 1910, J. B. Joyce & Co of Whitchurch, Shropshire, overhauled the clock and the chimes for £70, and also added an additional 7 tunes to the carillon machine.
-The clock and chimes would be restored again as part of the 1947-1953 restoration of the tower.
-In 1949, it was agreed by the committee that five firms would be invited to tender for the replacement of the clock and chimes, to include the addition of a third clock face on the south side of the tower.
+During the restoration of the bells by Barwell & Co in 1910, J. B. Joyce & Co of Whitchurch, Shropshire, overhauled the clock and the chimes for £70, and added an additional 7 tunes to the carillon machine.
+The clock and chimes would be restored again as part of the 1947−1953 restoration of the tower.
+In 1949, it was agreed by the committee that five firms would be invited to tender for the replacement of the clock and chimes, and to include the addition of a third clock face on the south side of the tower.
 Smiths of Derby won the contract to overhaul the clock and chimes, which they did by replacing the clock mechanism and providing two new chiming barrels to play tunes on the newly recast bells.

 During the late 20th century, the carillon slowly deteriorated in condition, to the point where it no longer played any recognisable tunes, and had to be dismantled.
 A new clock and chime mechanism was installed in 2002 by Joyce of Whitechurch, using a Smiths of Derby-provided control system which featured 54 pre-programmed tunes played at three hour intervals during the day.
 The cost of the project to replace and renew the equipment in 2002 cost £35,000.
-The clock and chimes were dedicated by Dr Peter Selby, Bishop of Worcester, in March 2002.
+The clock and chimes were dedicated by Dr. Peter Selby, Bishop of Worcester, in March 2002.

 Tunes

 There are 54 tunes installed in the carillon machine, arranged into 9 weekly groups depending on the season of the church calendar.
-The tunes include Abide with Me, Amazing Grace, Away in a Manger, Ding Dong Merrily On High, Hark! the Herald Angels Sing, In the Bleak Midwinter, Loch Lomond and Love Divine All Love's Excelling.
-There is also the ability to place a local tune, called 'Evesham Andante', composed by Edward Elgar for a group of musicians in the town.
+The tunes include "Abide with Me", "Amazing Grace", "Away in a Manger", "Ding Dong Merrily on High", "Hark!
+The Herald Angels Sing", "In the Bleak Midwinter", "Loch Lomond" and "Love Divine All Love's Excelling".
+There is also the ability to place a local tune, called "Evesham Andante", composed by Edward Elgar for a group of musicians in the town.
 The tune is regularly played in his memory.
 The carillon is temporarily disconnected when the bells are rung full circle by ringers.